 IGRT is the standard of care for radiation therapy treatment.
 It's used to treat all types of cancer.
 It's also sometimes used to control tumors that aren't cancerous.

 IGRT is used to treat all types of cancer, but it's particularly ideal for tumors and cancers located very close to sensitive structures and organs.
 IGRT is also useful for cancers that are likely to move during treatment or between treatments.

-If you undergo IGRT, your treatment team may choose one or more imaging types to precisely locate the tumor and sensitive organs.
-IGRT may involve a variety of 2-D, 3-D and 4-D imaging techniques to position your body and aim the radiation so that your treatment is carefully focused on the tumor in order to minimize harm to healthy cells and organs nearby.
+If you undergo IGRT, your treatment team may choose one or more imaging types to precisely locate the cancer and sensitive organs.
+IGRT may involve a variety of 2D, 3D and 4D imaging techniques to position your body and aim the radiation so that your treatment is carefully focused on the cancer.
+This helps to minimize harm to healthy cells and organs nearby.

 During IGRT, imaging tests are done before, and sometimes during, each treatment session.
-Your radiation therapy team compares these images to ones taken previously to determine if your tumor has moved and adjust your body and your treatment to target your tumor more precisely.
+Your radiation therapy team compares these images to ones taken previously to determine if your cancer has moved and adjust your body and your treatment to target the cancer more precisely.

 © 1998-2023 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.